 Rockfish Seafood Grill, Inc. is a Delaware Corporation formed on June 18, 2008, for the purpose of acquiring the net assets of Rockfish Seafood Grill, LLC on July 28, 2008.
-Rockfish Seafood Grill, Inc. owns 100% of two subsidiaries, Rockfish Beverage Corporation, Inc. and Rockfish Franchise Company, LLC (collectively, the Company).
+Rockfish Seafood Grill, Inc. owns 100% of Rockfish Beverage Corporation, Inc. (collectively, the Company).
 The Company currently operates 10 restaurants in Texas under the name Rockfish Seafood Grill.
 Rockfish Seafood Grill, Inc. is 100% owned by Rockfish Holdings, LLC (Parent).
-Rockfish Seafood Grill, Inc. owns 100% of two subsidiaries, Rockfish Beverage Corporation, Inc. and Rockfish Franchise Company, LLC (collectively, the Company).
-The consolidated financial statements include the accounts of Rockfish Seafood Grill, Inc. and its 100% owned subsidiaries.
+The consolidated financial statements include the accounts of Rockfish Seafood Grill, Inc. and its 100% owned subsidiary.
 All significant intercompany accounts and transactions have been eliminated upon consolidation.